owl4ce/dotfiles/README.md

   </details>

 ### The step you are waiting for
-The final step is login into openbox-session, basically login from display manager you use such as lightdm, gdm, etc. If you are using `~/.xinitrc`, simply add
+The final step is login into openbox-session, basically login from display manager you use such as lightdm, gdm, etc.

+> **I recommend to [configuring](#user-configuration) what you want first, before logging into openbox-session.**

+If you are using `~/.xinitrc`, simply add
 **Systemd Linux Distribution**
 ```cfg
 exec openbox-session